TadasBaltrusaitis/CCNF/patch_experts/readme.txt

 You have to have the relevant datasets, to run the code, the in-the-wild datasets can be found at http://ibug.doc.ic.ac.uk/resources/facial-point-annotations/), the annotations are provided.
 The Multi-PIE dataset can be acquired from - http://www.multipie.org/, you will need to ask the authors of the dataset for the annotations.

-CCNF folder contains the CCNF training library.

-clnf folder contains scripts to prepare data for CLNF and SVR patch expert training and the training code itself.
+./data_preparation/ folder contains scripts to prepare data for CCNF (CLNF) and SVR patch expert training

+./ccnf_training/ and ./svr_training/ folders contain the training code itself.

 I suggest starting with dataset preparation then with SVR and CCNF patch expert training.

-The trained patch experts can then be used with the C++ CLM_framework and the Matlab fitting algorithms.
+The trained patch experts can then be used with the C++ CLM_framework (TODO link) and the Matlab fitting algorithms (TODO link).